zachanassian/tu_optimize/README.md

 Open https://github.com/zachanassian/tu_optimize/blob/master/README.md to get latest version in formatted view.

 ##Changelog

+##Version 3.0.0
+* Got a mail from Alex Reeve CEO of synapse-games that tu_optimize does not violate any IP from synapse-games.
+Thank you!
+Big credits to synapse-games for creating this game.
+[Details](http://www.kongregate.com/forums/338-tyrant-unleashed/topics/407952)
+* Changed the command line syntax to allow easier commands for new users.
+New modes are pvp, pvp-defense, gw and gw-defense.
+Please check the usage info from above.
+The old commands will mostly (see below) still work so you have time to adapt to the new command.
+However old commands can be removed in next version without further notice.
+* Incompatible Change: The option -o is now used by default if operation climb is used.
+* If attack deck contains more the commander plus 10 cards a new warning message is issued.
+* <code>SimpleTUOptimizeStarter</code> now allows to configure most use cases without setting additional flags.
+Try it.
+* Added current <code>cards.xml</code> and <code>missions.xml</code> - mission Albatross.
+* [FIX] remove crash caused by new skill flurry.

 ##Version 2.5.0
 * Added missions Razogoth Mutant-1 to Razogoth Mutant-5 to <code>data/customdecks_template.txt</code>.
 Eg. Razogoth Mutant-5 contains all Razogoth Mutant cards at level 5